 Yes – all answers are kept completely private to the extent permitted by law.
 All answers given on the questionnaires will be grouped together to give us information on Montana mothers of new babies.
 In reports from this survey, no woman will be identified by name.

-Why is the Rutgers calling me?
+Why is the University of Alabama calling me?

 Montana DPHHS is not able to conduct the phone portion of the survey internally.
 Rutgers was selected to help with the phone surveys based on their many years of experience working with PRAMS and their dedication to collecting high quality data.